Does Water Help Build Muscle?

 Pre-Hydrate, Exercise, Rehydrate & Repeat

-For optimal athletic performance and muscle gain, staying sufficiently hydrated during your workout isn’t enough.
+The connection between water and muscle growth is obvious, but staying sufficiently hydrated isn’t enough.
 According to experts on sports nutrition, you also need to drink enough fluids before and after your workout.
-How much water you need depends on several factors such as the intensity of your workouts and your unique physiology.
+How much water you need depends on several factors, such as the intensity of your workouts and your unique physiology.

-As a general rule, the American Council on Exercise suggests drinking 17 to 20 oz of water about 2 or 3 hours before your workout.
-During your warm-up, they advise drinking 8 oz of water; when you're exercising, you should drink 7 to 10 oz of water every 10 to 20 minutes.
+As a general rule, drink water before and after your workout.
+The American Council on Exercise suggests drinking 17 to 20 oz of water about 2 or 3 hours before your workout.
+During your warm-up, they advise drinking 8 oz of water; when exercising, you should drink 7 to 10 oz of water every 10 to 20 minutes.
 Finally, they recommend drinking 8 oz of water no more than 30 minutes after your workout.
-Furthermore, if you sweat during your training session, you should drink 16 to 24 oz of water for every pound of lost body weight.
-For more information on how to calculate your sweat rate, check out our blog, “Staying Hydrated in Winter: How Important Is It?”
+Furthermore, if you sweat during your training session, drink 16 to 24 oz of water for every pound of lost body weight.
+For more information on calculating your sweat rate, check out our blog, “Staying Hydrated in Winter: How Important Is It?”

-With the combination of a weekly fitness routine and plenty of hydration, you’ll be able to achieve all your fitness goals!
+With the combination of a weekly fitness routine and plenty of muscle hydration, you can achieve all your fitness goals!